DataDog/integrations-extras/anecdote/README.md

 5. Once you are signed into Anecdote, navigate to the Integrations section.

 6. In the Integrations section, search for and select the Datadog integration.
-   - In the Integrations section, search for and select the Datadog integration.

 7. **Enter the region where your Datadog Workspace is located**
    - Enter the region where your Datadog Workspace is located.
 This ensures that the integration points to the correct Datadog server.